-- Bring a pan to medium heat, heat the oil, add the onion and sauté until it begins to brown.
+- Bring a pan to medium heat, heat the oil, add the onion + a pinch of salt and sauté until it gets translucid.

-- Add the garlic, mix and cook for 1 minute.
-Add the leeks and cook until tender.
+- Add the garlic (and red pepper, if using), mix and cook for 1 minute.
+Add the leeks and cook for 2-3 mins.

-- Add the tomatoes and let everything simmer for a few minutes to develop the flavours.
+- Add paprika, stir, then add the tomatoes and let everything simmer for a few minutes to develop the flavours.
 Add the broth and 1 cup of water (both hot), taste and adjust the seasoning with salt and a pinch of black pepper.